 "With our recent spike in growth and population, we need a council that is ready and able to work hard with true transparency, provide smart housing and a robust infrastructure.
 We need to find innovative solutions to become economically and environmentally sustainable.

-I hope you'll join me in bringing a proactive voice to City Council in 2018."
+I hope you'll join me in bringing a proactive voice to City Council."